Diabetes Programs

 • People with diabetes are at greater risk for nerve damage, dental disease, lower limb amputation, depression, and complications during pregnancy.

-• Is ranked 13th highest for adult diabetes prevalence.
+• North Carolina is ranked 13th highest for adult diabetes prevalence.

 • In McDowell County, 10.6% of the population are diabetic and another 7.8% are prediabetic.